rgotwaltiland/openApi-codeGen-restEasy/README.md

 It is recommended that you provide an `operationId` as failing to provide one leaves the method name decision in the hands of the code generation (you will get a warning in your build if you don't provide one).
 Examples of specifying the `operationId` are given in `src/main/resources/openapi.yaml`.
 You can see the resulting methods in the `GreetingApiService` in the code generation folder.

+#### Known Dependencies Issue

+There is a [known issue](https://github.com/swagger-api/swagger-codegen/issues/5410) with the OpenAPI codegen maven plugin.
+The plugin generates the code as if it were an independent or new project and creates a separate POM with the generated code (in our case, at `target/generated-sources/openapi/pom.xml`).
+As a result, upon building the project, the dependencies in the separate POM are not discovered and various compile errors occur.
+Until this issue is resolved, the workaround is to copy the `<dependencies>` and `<properties>` from the generated POM into the main project POM.
+This should only be necessary when the version of the plugin is updated.
+Comments in the main project POM indicate where dependencies and properties have been copied over (and therefore where they need to be updated should the plugin version ever be updated).